 Devdan – Treasure of the Archipelago Show - fuses traditional Indonesian dance with contemporary dance, dazzling aerial acrobatics, elaborate costumes and high-tech effects.
 Devdan is an exhilarating 90-minute performance that will leave you on the edge of your seat.

 Contact: +62 361 770197 | Distance: 6.4 KM

 Swimming at Nusa Dua Beach is great as the wave is mild and the water is crystal clear for snorkeling.
 For surfers, head on to the south or north ends for higher waves.
 It is only 10 minutes’ drive away from the resort.

 Kuta Beach continues to attract both local and foreign tourists with its unique charm of sunsets and the waves are strong making it a perfect haven for surfers.

-Witness one of the dramatic sunrise moments early in the morning with the traditional fishing boats that can be seen around the beach.
-Sanur Beach is also well known with its crystal clear water and is also appropriate for swimming.
+Located on the eastern side of the island, is well known with for its crystal-clear water.
+It is also appropriate for swimming.
 It takes 45 minutes’ drive to Sanur Beach through Bali Mandara Toll Road.

 Distance: 26 KM / 45 minutes

 For any further inquiries, please contact our concierge.